soundscape-community/soundscape-web-client/README.md

 https://soundscape-community.github.io/soundscape-web-client/#/gpx

 ### Location override
-To use a location other than what's reported by your device, include the latitude and longitude in the URL, e.g. https://soundscape-community.github.io/soundscape-web-client/#/at/38.897600/-77.006156 will place you near Union Station in Washington, D.C.
+To use a location other than what's reported by your device, you can include the latitude and longitude in the URL, e.g. https://soundscape-community.github.io/soundscape-web-client/#/fixed/38.897600/-77.006156 will place you near Union Station in Washington, D.C.
 The compass heading will follow your mouse pointer.

 ### Running the app on your own machine
 1. Install dependencies, build the app, and start the server